Jingle Bell Ball: 2024

 The 2024 Jingle Bell Ball was announced on Monday 4 November.
-The dates of the ball were Saturday 7 December and Sunday 8 December.
-This was North's first Jingle Bell Ball after Roman Kemp's departure from the station in March 2024.
-The line-up for the ball was announced on Wednesday 6 November for Night 1 and Thursday 7 November for Night 2 with Coldplay headlining Saturday 7 December and Katy Perry headlining Sunday 8 December - for the first time since 2013.
+The dates of the ball were 7 and 8 December.
+This was Jordan North's first Jingle Bell Ball after Roman Kemp's departure from the station in March 2024.
+The line-up for the ball was announced on 6 November for Night 1 and 7 November for Night 2 with Coldplay headlining 7 December and Katy Perry headlining 8 December.

-Capital broadcast live shows backstage from the O2 over the course of the whole weekend, as follows.